han3zeng/music-land/guitar-structure/guitar-repair-man/2-structure.md

             * too heigh -> create dent around sound-hole
     * bridge
         * saddle
+            * oblique
+                * Position of sixth string should be higher then the position of first string, since the diameter of sixth string is larger then rest of strings
+            * if height of 12th fret is 2mm, then the height of saddle should be higher then bridge to 4mm
         * seam between bridge and soundboard
 * neck
     * check if neck is properly joint at the body